-ApsaraDB for Redis instances are running at a data layer that is closer to applications.
+ApsaraDB for Redis instances run on the data layer, which is closer to the application layer.
 Therefore, data is frequently written to or read from ApsaraDB for Redis instances.
 This consumes a large amount of bandwidth resources.
 The maximum bandwidth available to an ApsaraDB for Redis instance varies based on the instance type.
-If the maximum bandwidth is exceeded, applications may fail to access database data as expected.
+If the maximum bandwidth is exceeded, applications may fail to access data that resides on the database.

 Step 1: Analyze traffic usage

-Check the traffic usage of the ApsaraDB for Redis instance within a specified time period.
+Check the traffic usage of an ApsaraDB for Redis instance within a specified period of time.
 For more information, see Query monitoring data.

 In this example, the traffic usage in both the inbound and outbound directions stays at 100%, as shown in the following figure.

-- In most cases, if the average traffic usage stays around 80%, you must pay close attention.
-The bandwidth resources may be exhausted.
+- In most cases, if the average traffic usage stays around 80%, we recommend that you troubleshoot the issue.
+This helps prevent bandwidth resources from being exhausted.

 Step 2: Optimize traffic usage